 John: That’s great, that’s really nice feedback to hear Steve.
 I think myself, from this call, it’s been nice to hear a little bit about your process and about the work you are producing and I feel excited to do something for you and to really help you achieve your goals online and then ultimately offline as well.

 Steve: Yeah cool.

 Sign up for our newsletter to receive a copy of the

-10 Principles of Effective Web Design for Creative Professionals infographic.
+10 Principles of Effective Web Design for Architects and Engineers infographic.

-Developed by Simple Square for creative industries, this checklist makes it easy to understand the web design process.
+Developed by Simple Square for the A+E industries, this checklist makes it easy to understand the web design process.